realrainer/qdocdb/README.md

 # qdocdb
 Leveldb based embedded json document database released in Qt.
 May be used in QML projects on any platforms (Windows, Linux, Android ...)
-This project is not ready for production and made  'just for fun'
+This project is not ready for production and made  'just for fun'.
+Leveldb qt project was get from https://github.com/paulovap/qtleveldb/tree/master/src/3rdparty/leveldb

 ### Required:
 Qt 5.8